13 Rank of our midwifery program among all such programs nationwide, according to U.S. News & World Report

 Clinicals Practicum sites and highly qualified preceptors are arranged for students by dedicated staff

-The mission of the nurse-midwifery and women’s health nurse practitioner programs is to prepare competent clinicians who practice in a collaborative environment and provide safe, satisfying, comprehensive and individualized care to women throughout their life span.
-Additionally, our programs prepare clinicians who contribute to their professions through clinical practice, service, research, scholarship and education.
+The mission of the UIC nurse-midwifery and women’s health nurse practitioner programs is to prepare a competent and diverse workforce of clinicians.
+These clinicians will practice in a collaborative environment and provide safe, satisfying, comprehensive and individualized care to women and TGNC individuals throughout their life span.
+Additionally, our programs prepare clinicians who contribute to and advance their professions through clinical practice, service, research, scholarship and education.
+Our graduates recognize the role of racism in healthcare and will work to eliminate health disparities.

 We encourage prospective students to learn more about the practice of midwives and nurse practitioners, as well as the certification processes for each focus area.